 Textile, Minnow, ca. 1956

 This is a textile.
 It was manufactured by Itzehoer Netzfabrik and produced by Knoll Textiles.
 It is dated ca. 1956 and we acquired it in 2011.
-Its medium is cotton.
+Its medium is cotton and its technique is knotted net.
 It is a part of the Textiles department.